open-sauced/docs/docs/contributing/technical/resolve-merge-conflicts.md

 ## Review Changes

-To see what the changes are do a:
+To see what the changes are, run the command below:

 ```shell
 git diff package.json